joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_exercises.md

 ## Second Set

 1. Use touch to create an empty file called baz.
-What happens if you run `git commit -am "Add baz"`?
 2. Add baz to the staging area using `git add .`, then commit with the message `"Add bazz"`.
 3. Realizing there’s a typo in your commit message, change bazz to baz using `git commit --amend`.
 4. Run git log to get the id of the last commit, then view the diff using `git show <id>` to verify that the message was amended properly.